pramnora/MS-DOS/README.md

 >>PAUSE

+## Creating some simple [.bat] file programs...

+### Creating output files...

-How to introduce a blank line inside of MS DOS File output...
+1> How to introduce a blank line inside of MS DOS File output...

 >>ECHO.

-Example...
+Example code...

 >>@ECHO OFF
->>ECHO This is a line
+>>ECHO This is a line of text...
 >>ECHO.
->>ECHO of text with a vertical line space in between.
+>>ECHO ...with a vertical line space shown in between.
 >>PAUSE

+...save the above file as being called: [new-line.bat]

 -(**NOTE**: '@ECHO OFF', is usually the first command of any dos [.bat] file;
-and, what it does is to suppress each MS DOS command from being 'echoed' to the output screen.
+and, what it does is to suppress each MS DOS command from being 'echoed' onto the output screen.
-For example, try running the above code without the line @ECHO OFF...; then, watch what the program does.)-
+For example, try running the above code without the line @ECHO OFF...; then, observe what is the output...?)-

+### How to interlink [.bat] files together...

+MS DOS [bat.] files can also be interlinked with one another...;
+by running one after the next...simply, by calling the next file by its name.

+Example code...

+>>@ECHO OFF
+>>ECHO This is file number 1
+>>PAUSE
+>>file2.bat

+...save the above file as being called: [file1.bat]

+>>@ECHO OFF
+>>ECHO This is file number 2
+>>PAUSE

+...save the above file as being called: [file2.bat]